 FRENCH SHRINE TO JUMP RACING

-It is no wonder the racing programme at Auteuil is fundamental to the process of identifying the best French horses while showcasing the quality of breeding, whether thoroughbreds or AQPS (French Half Breds).
+It is no wonder the racing programme at Auteuil is the principal stage within the process of identifying the best French horses while showcasing the quality of breeding, whether thoroughbreds or AQPS (French Half Breds).

 RACECOURSE EXCLUSIVE TO JUMP RACING